multiples47/svm-for-titanic-dataset/README.md

 Parent = mother, father
 Child = daughter, son, stepdaughter, stepson
 Some children travelled only with a nanny, therefore parch=0 for them.

+By applying cross validation,we achieve an accuracy score of 84.084% which is a great score for a dataset with a lot of missing values.